developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/mgmt/index.md

 ### Dashboard
 The dashboard displays device categories base on device states, along with statistics for each category.
 For administrators, the dashboard can be displayed for any site selected in the site list, including All Devices (across all sites) or Unassigned Devices.
 For managers, the dashboard displays information based on the site their device is assigned to.
 If the manager device is not assigned to a particular site, the dashboard displays information based on all unassigned devices.
+<br><br>
+**Note:** In split-screen mode, when the dashboard is displayed in Device Tracker and the app is not in focus, the app displays a blank screen.
+When Device Tracker is back in focus, the dashboard is displayed as expected.
+<br><br>
 Dashboard categories:

 * **Total Devices –** displays the total number of devices being tracked within the particular site.
 If **All Devices** is selected instead of a particular site, the total number of devices reflects the devices across all sites.
 If **Unassigned Devices** is selected, the total number of devices reflects the devices that are not assigned to any site.  <br>